 Yep Number 3: The ports of call tend to be more exotic

 Since the ships are moving across oceans and sometimes entire continents, the ports of call are often off the path of many travelers.
-Transatlantic repo cruises include stopovers Casablanca, Morocco, the Azores and the Canary Islands.
+Transatlantic repo cruises include stopovers Casablanca, Morocco, the Azores, and the Canary Islands.
 These locales are most often devoid of the touristic hordes which means lower prices in the cafes and souvenir shops.
-Transpacific ports of call often include islands just as picturesque but more secluded than their more popular cousins.
+Transpacific ports of call often include islands just as picturesque but more secluded than their more famous cousins.

 Yep Number 5: No jet lag Cross a vast swath of the planet at a much slower pace.
-When you get to the other side you are rested and renewed.
-It sure beats cramming in to a fuselage for 10hrs on no sleep.
+When you get to the other side, you are rested and renewed.
+It sure beats cramming into a fuselage for 10hrs on no sleep.

 Repo Cruises have a few self-evident Nopes such as:

 Nope Number 1: The cruises are one way.
 The entry port and the final port are usually on different continents.
 This would most likely necessitate two one way tickets back home.
-Sometimes this can be more expensive than a round trip ticket.
+Sometimes this can be more expensive than a round-trip ticket.

 Nope Number 2: Longer itineraries Repo cruises usually run for 14 days, sometimes longer.
 Many prefer a nice 5-7 day cruise instead.
 “Too much of a good thing” and all.
 Plus, a lot of us would have a difficult time getting that much time off work.
-Retirees are a huge clientele for these type of cruises.
+Retirees are a considerable clientele for these type of cruises.

 Nope Number 3: The ports may be exotic, but there are sometimes less of them.
 A typical round-trip, a week-long cruise might make four or five stops.
 A typical 14-day repo cruise will usually do about the same, but it seems less given all the days at sea.
 Some only offer four or fewer calls.
 Some slightly more, but the weekly average is always less than on a standard cruise.